keypair34/not/docs/android-keystore-encryption.md

 ```bash
 ./scripts/encrypt-keystore.sh --keystore /path/to/your/upload-keystore.jks --password your-secure-password
 ```

+Note: This script uses OpenSSL for encryption with AES-256-CBC cipher.

 3. This creates an encrypted file at `./secrets/upload-keystore.jks.gpg`
 4. Add and commit this encrypted file to your repository